Today is all about arriving in Kathmandu, the capital city of Nepal. Meet your team and get settled into your hotel.

 Apart from the fact that you’ll have a highly experienced and knowledgeable person by your side—who’ll also make sure you have the best time in the country—trekking in Nepal is no longer allowed without a guide.
 This decision has been made for the tourists’ benefit, as many tourists have gone missing over the past few years when they went trekking by themselves.

-When booking a trip, you can either pay for it in full or reserve your spot with a 50% deposit.
-The remaining 50% of the trip price is to be paid 120 days prior to departure, at the latest.
+Secure your spot with a 50% deposit upon booking!
+The remaining 50% of the trip price must be paid 120 days prior to departure at the latest.
+If booking within 120 days of departure, the full amount is required at the time of booking.

 I will never forget that you believed in me when I didn’t believe in myself.
 For that, I will always be grateful.